 Moderated by Kathy-Ann Tan

-Laura Scuriatti; a Bard College Berlin event in collaboration with the ICI Berlin
+A Bard College Berlin event organized by Laura Scuriatti, in collaboration with the ICI Berlin

 The event, like all events at the ICI Berlin, is open to the public, free of charge.
 The audience is presumed to consent to a possible recording on the part of the ICI Berlin.
 If you would like to attend the event yet might require assistance, please contact Event Management.